You Gotta Know These European Royal Families

-- Romanov (Russia, 1613–1917) Following the Time of Troubles, sixteen-year-old Michael Romanov was appointed Tsar and co-ruled with his father, Patriarch Filaret.
-Its rulers included Peter the Great (who westernized Russia and defeated Sweden in the Great Northern War), Catherine the Great (an enlightened despot who greatly expanded the borders of Russia), and Alexander II (who freed the serfs).
-The Romanovs ruled Russia as Tsars and Emperors until the Russian Revolution and Nicholas II’s execution.
+- Romanov (Russia, 1613–1917): Following the Time of Troubles, the sixteen-year-old Michael Romanov was appointed tsar and co-ruled with his father, Patriarch Filaret.
+Its rulers included Peter the Great (who westernized Russia and defeated Sweden in the Great Northern War), Catherine the Great (an “enlightened despot” who greatly expanded the borders of Russia), and Alexander II (who freed the serfs).
+The Romanovs ruled Russia as tsars and emperors until the Russian Revolution and Nicholas II’s execution.

-- Stuart (England and Scotland) The first Stuart King of England was James I (James VI of Scotland), who commissioned the King James Bible and survived the Gunpowder Plot.
+- Stuart (England and Scotland, 1603–1714): The first Stuart king of England was James I (James VI of Scotland), who commissioned the King James Bible and survived the Gunpowder Plot.
 Other notable rulers included Charles I (who was beheaded following the English Civil War) and Charles II (who was restored to power after Oliver Cromwell died).
-It was under the last Stuart Queen, Anne, that the Acts of Union were passed and Great Britain was founded.
+It was under the last Stuart ruler, Queen Anne, that the Acts of Union were passed and Great Britain was founded.

 Honorable mentions: Braganza, Burgundy, Carolingians, Hanover, Hohenstaufen, Jagiellon, Lancaster, Merovingians, Oldenburg, Rurik, Savoy, Saxe-Coburg and Gotha, Vasa, Wittelsbach, and York.